chrismlittle123/chrismlittle123/README.md

 Repositories:
 - https://github.com/chrismlittle123/bar-database

-As part of an analytics engineering project I built a cocktail database using the Cocktail DB API:
+As part of a data engineering project I built a cocktail database using the Cocktail DB API:

 https://www.thecocktaildb.com/